-In 2020/21 the Authority employed 90 full and part-time staff (48 female and 42 male) which includes one Chief Executive, one Director and three other Senior Managers who form the Authority's Leadership Team (3 female and 2 male).
+In 2021/22 the Authority employed 102 full and part-time staff (55 female and 47 male) which includes one Chief Executive, one Director and three other Senior Managers who form the Authority's Leadership Team.
+During 2021/22 the gender balance of the leadership team switched from 3 female and 2 male to 3 male and 2 female.